diananerd/esp32-setup/README.md

 This is the firmware uploader for the PlatziSat-1 Ground Station.
 It is built using Vue + Vite + Electron.

 See the oficial build at [Platzi Space Program Site](https://platzi.com/space/).
-Need a Platzi account to access to the full site and the ground station control panel.
+It is necessary to have a platzi account to access the full version of the site and the control panel.

 ## Install dependencies
 ```sh